saurabh-dhawan/kiwigpt/content/posts/20251006-ai-chinese-whisper-experiment.md

 ---
-title: "When AI Plays Chinese Whispers: The Tortoise, the Hare, and Linguistic Entropy"
+title: "Lost in Transmission Experiment - The Tortoise, the Hare, and Linguistic Entropy"
 date: 2025-10-06
 description: "An AI experiment exploring how meaning decays through repeated summarisation — from clear narrative to digital noise."
 tags: ["AI drift", "language models", "experiments", "text entropy", "summarisation"]